Growth of Future Generations

 Background

-In the Philippines, an economic crisis triggered unbalanced economic growth, which hindered the balance of income distribution.
+The Philippines was under colonial rule for about 400 years from the mid-16th century, and the formation of a large land ownership system during that period is said to be a factor in the disparity between rich and poor that remains today.
 Many children from underprivileged families suffer from abuse and neglect.
-Such serious problems have forced them to become street children, work for a living, steal, and/or engage in delinquency or acts that violate the law.
+Such serious problems have forced them to become street children, work for a living, steal, and/or engage in acts that violate the law.
 Under such background, KnK’s House for Youth serves as a shelter for children.
 The House for Youth provides protection for children exposed to danger and youngsters violating the law and supports their lives and education.
-It provides comprehensive support such as healthy environment and education, meals, mental care and job training, allowing the children to maintain their dignity and become independent citizens.
+It provides comprehensive support such as healthy environment and education, meals, mental care and job training, allowing the children to maintain their dignity.
 Additionally, the shelter provides educational activities for children, young people and their guardians in the communities from which the children come to prevent abuse, neglect and crime, and to raise awareness.

 ITOCHU’s Support